 Flexible delivery models

 Local circumstances are always unique and so no single delivery model will work equally well in all areas.
-We offer a range of effective delivery models which can then be further tailored in response to local need.
+We offer a range of effective delivery models which can be further tailored in response to local need.

 - Direct delivery – you commission HENRY to deliver the service elements that suit your needs, we provide all the staffing and manage the service in its entirety, reporting to you on agreed KPIs